 - “How a Daughter Helped Her Mother Face Death: Finding Truth at Mortality’s Threshold,” Next Avenue, January 2018

 - “Crossing,” Six Hens, Issue 4, March 2016

 - “Teaching the Holocaust: An Ohio educator finds passionate opposition from some surprising corners,” Teaching Tolerance, Issue 28, Fall 2005

-She has also had essays published in Beauty around the World: A Cultural Encyclopedia (ABC-Clio, 2017), Nine Lives: A Life in Ten Minutes Anthology (Chop Suey Books Books, 2017), Scars: An Anthology (Et Alia Press, 2015), and Today I Made a Difference: A Collection of Inspirational Stories from America’s Top Educators (Adams Media, 2009).
+She has also had essays published in English Journal (NCTE, Vol. 109, No. 2, November 2019), Grief Dialogues: The Book, Stories on Love and Loss (Grief Dialogues, 2018), Beauty around the World: A Cultural Encyclopedia (ABC-Clio, 2017), Nine Lives: A Life in Ten Minutes Anthology (Chop Suey Books Books, 2017), Scars: An Anthology (Et Alia Press, 2015), and Today I Made a Difference: A Collection of Inspirational Stories from America’s Top Educators (Adams Media, 2009).
 Aimee completed her MFA in Creative Non-Fiction Writing at Ashland University in 2014.

 Aimee’s passion for learning and teaching about the Holocaust has led to fellowships and study tours, published study guides and lessons (online and print), and numerous presentations, both nationally and internationally.
-She was a Regional Educator for the United States Holocaust Memorial Museum for ten years.
+She is a teacher fellow (2001-02) and Regional Educator for the United States Holocaust Memorial Museum.

-Aimee lives in rural Ohio with her very own Prince-Charming-husband, Jackson, Zoey & Bruno (their bull-breed dogs) and Izzy & Cami (their cats).
-Together, they have five children, one granddaughter, and another grandchild on the way.
-(What?
-Do I have to add ‘Granny’ to my signature now, too?)
+Aimee lives in rural Ohio with her very own Prince-Charming-husband, Jackson, her pit bull Bruno, and Izzy & Cami (their cats).
+Together, they have five children, one granddaughter, and one grandson.
+(Yes, I guess I have to add ‘Granny’ to my signature now.)